PeppyHare/aa545/README-pic1.md

 ### Using Poetry

-With [poetry](https://python-poetry.org/) installed, dependencies can be automatically installed into a virtual environment by running:
+With [poetry](https://python-poetry.org/) installed, dependencies can be automatically installed into a virtual environment by running the following in a command prompt:

 ```
 poetry run ./pic1.py